purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network.md

 ![Narrow Value Range](narrow_range.png)

 Scaling and transforming these curves through weights and biases in the network allows us to fit complex models to the data.
+For example, when dosage = 0, the current y-axis coordinate for the blue curve is 2.25, then 2.25*-1.3 = -2.93 which corresponds to this position on the y-axis.
+And we end up with a new blue curve.

 ![Scaling and Transforming Curves](scale_pos.png) ![New Blue Curve](new_blue_curve.png)